These Vegan Plum Crumb Bars are made with fresh plums, ginger and a tasty crumb topping and are a great summertime treat!

 I received a few questions about the tutorial, with the most common being “is this how you normally shoot your photos?”, and the answer is no!
 I took these photos on my back deck, so outside in the sunshine because I wanted to achieve that bright light/harsh shadows look.
 However, I normally style my photos inside on my kitchen table—I’m thinking about doing another tutorial soon, so stay tuned!
 I know I’m quite a nosey person, so anytime someone lets me get a glimpse into their life—whether it’s their day-to-day activities or their creative process—I’m all ears.

-Apparently my trend is to create one plum recipe per year, with last year being these plum muffins and the year before it was this plum bake.
+Apparently my trend is to create one plum recipe per year, with last year being these plum muffins.
 I thought it only fitting to continue the plum baked goods tradition with some bars.

 These vegan plum crumb bars were 100% inspired by my mango crumb bars.
 Ugh, they’re just so good!
 I wanted to make these bars vegan though, which was surprisingly simple.
 I just used dairy free butter instead of regular butter, and then used a flax egg in place of the regular egg.
 Easy peasy!